-- Which characters in this story can I relate to and why?
+2. Which characters in this story can I relate to and why?

 1) What from my own life does this story remind me of?

-2) Which characters in this story can I relate to and why?
 I can relate to Goldilocks because she has blonde hair like I do.
 Goldilocks also wants to be comfortable.
 She tries different beds until she finds the one that is just right.

 I felt angry that Goldilocks just walked into the bears’ house without being invited in.
 I also felt embarrassed for Goldilocks when the bears found out that she ate their porridge, broke one of their chairs, and took a nap in one of their beds.